‘She struck back in a way only a woman can!’

-Prominent American film critics Siskel and Ebert condemned the film for its graphic violence and lengthy depiction of sexual assault, it was banned as a video nasty in the UK and the movie remains hugely controversial to this day.
+Prominent American film critics Siskel and Ebert condemned the film for its graphic violence and lengthy depiction of carnal assault, it was banned as a video nasty in the UK and the movie remains hugely controversial to this day.

 Zarchi co-produced a remake in 2010 and a sequel to this followed in 2013, followed by a further sequel, I Spit on Your Grave 3: Vengeance is Mine, in 2015.

 In 2016, I Spit On Your Grave: Deja Vu, a direct sequel to this 1978 film, also starring Camille Keaton, was announced.

 New York short story writer Jennifer Hills rents an isolated cottage by a lake in the countryside to write her first novel.
 The arrival in town of the attractive and independent young woman attracts the attention of Johnny, the gas station manager, and Stanley and Andy, two unemployed youths who hang around the gas station.